-Yorkshire-born Steven Goulden studied at the Royal Welsh College of Music and Drama with the renowned tenor John Mitchinson and vocal coach Gerald Wragg.
-Many awards and accolades soon followed including the Dolan Evans Memorial Award for Most Promising Male Singer in his first year, the Laura Ashley Foundation Award, the Heber-Percy Scholarship, the BT Scholarship, the William Appleby Prize and a Royal Welsh College of Music and Drama Bursary.
-Steven continued his performance training at postgraduate level, graduating with distinction.
+Yorkshire-born Steven Goulden studied at the Royal Welsh College of Music and Drama with John Mitchinson and Gerald Wragg.
+His ability was soon recognised and he was awarded the Dolan Evans Memorial Award for Most Promising Male Singer in his first year.
+More awards followed including the Laura Ashley Foundation Award, the Heber-Percy Scholarship, the BT Scholarship, the William Appleby Prize and a Royal Welsh College of Music and Drama Bursary.
+Steven continued his vocal performance studies at RWCMD at postgraduate level, graduating with distinction.
 He received further vocal coaching from noted tenors Nicolai Gedda and Dennis O’Neill, and also studied with ENO principal baritone Michael de Costa.

-Steven has performed as a soloist in prestigious venues including Wigmore Hall, St John’s Smith Square, St David’s Hall (Cardiff), the Royal Concert Hall (Nottingham), the Brangwyn Hall (Swanswea), the Royal Festival Hall (London), the Birmingham Symphony Hall, Llandaf and Wells Cathedrals, Die Doelen (Netherlands).
-He has sung under the baton of acclaimed conductors including Sir Simon Rattle, Sir Mark Elder, Ivor Bolton, Richard Hickox and Anthony Negus, including a performance of L’enfant et les sortilèges (Ravel) under the baton of Sir Simon Rattle with the City of Birmingham Symphony Orchestra.
+Steven has appeared as a soloist at venues including Wigmore Hall, St John’s Smith Square, St David’s Hall (Cardiff), the Royal Concert Hall (Nottingham), the Brangwyn Hall (Swanswea), the Royal Festival Hall (London), the Birmingham Symphony Hall, Llandaff and Wells Cathedrals and Die Doelen (Netherlands).
+He has sung under the baton of some of the finest conductors including Sir Simon Rattle, Sir Mark Elder, Ivor Bolton, Richard Hickox and Anthony Negus, including a performance of L’enfant et les sortilèges (Ravel) under the direction of Sir Simon Rattle with the City of Birmingham Symphony Orchestra.

 His operatic roles include Luigi (Il tabarro – Puccini), Nemorino (L’elisir d’amore – Donizetti), Captain Macheath (Britten’s realisation of The Beggar’s Opera), the title role in Britten’s Peter Grimes, Tamino (The Magic Flute – Mozart) and Vašek (The Bartered Bride – Smetana) for the Cardiff Festival.
 He also created the role of Sergeant Forbes in the premier of children’s opera Sam the Sparrow and the Coca-Cola Well written by Mervyn Burtch.